Richard19Perez77/CodeReviewMDs/solid.md

 `SOLID` - principles

-`Single responsibility principle` - ne class does one thing, instead of doing too much work in a single method, separate into a new class for different or next step of work.
+`Single responsibility principle` - One class does one thing, instead of doing too much work in a single method, separate into a new class for different or next step of work.

 `Open Closed Principle` - An interface should be open for extending but closed for modification.
 Should be able to abstract out the work and implement different use cases not a single interface with multiple use cases within it, constantly extending or adding work to the single interface, class or module.